Weights & Strength

 This exercise will target your gastrocnemius, which means you should use heavier weights and repeat them less.

-• Then push down with the balls of your feet and elevate your heels as high as you can.
+• Then, push down with the balls of your feet and elevate your heels as high as possible.

 • Repeat 8-10 times and do 4 sets.